fullstackopen-2019/fullstackopen-2019.github.io/src/content/3/en/part3a.md

 If you clone the project, run the _npm install_ command before starting the application with _npm start_ or _npm run watch_.

-One more thing before we move onto the exercises.
+__THIS SHOULD HAVE BEEN EXPLAINED RIGHT AFTER IT HAS APPEARED IN THE CODE.
+AT LEAST THEN IT WOULD FOLLOW COURSE LOGIC__ One more thing before we move onto the exercises.
 The function for generating IDs looks currently like this:

 ```js